How are you feeling about the coronavirus?

 So when these patterns are taken away from us, it is a great opportunity for us to create a new reality.

-Try and think of the things you have always wanted to do, but you have always put off.
-Things you thought you should do or wished to do….
+Try and think of the things you have always wanted to do, but have always put off.
+Things you thought you should do or wished to do…

-Did you want to start to practice meditation?
+Did you want to start practicing meditation?
 Did you want to slow down?
 Work less?
 Spend more time with your children?
-Work on your mindset?
-Start living in the present?
-Spend more quality time with your children?
+Work on your mindset.
+Start living in the present.
+Spend more quality time with your children.